 If your company is managing a project with multiple contractors (i.e. Prinicipal or Main Contractor), then you may be primarily responsible for the co-ordination and communication of the method statements.

-In other words, you’ll want to find those with the best understanding and competence around the task to help with both the risk assessments and method statements.
+In other words, you’ll want to find those with the best understanding and competence around the task to help complete the risk assessment and method statement template (RAMS).

 How to write a Method Statement

 It is important that you keep your method statement as concise and simple as possible.

 In certain cases, you may wish to also include diagrams or sketches if they would be useful for supervisors or operators to follow.

 As your method statement is likely to be viewed by clients as well as workers, you should start your document with important general information as an introduction to the project.

 Depending on the project, the method statement document may be a comprehensive work plan for your activity.
 Here’s an example of the information that may be contained in a method statement;